ArkoSammy12/rock-paper-scissor-simulation/README.md

 # rock-paper-scissor-simulation
-A CLI toy rock paper scissor simulation
+A rock paper scissor simulator/physics collision simulator that runs on the terminal, written in Java